What is Per Diem?

 - The employer will report the total in box 1 as wages on the Form W-2 if there is any reimbursement or other expense allowance paid to the taxpayer.

-If you are required to report this on Form 2106, there are two options, a 50% limit and an 80% limit.
-Generally, you can deduct only 50% of your business meal and entertainment expenses, including meals incurred while away from home on business.
-However, if you were an employee subject to the DOT hours of service limits, that percentage is increased to 80% for business meals consumed during, or incident to, any period of duty for which those limits are in effect.
+If the taxpayer is required to report their per diem on Form 2106, there are two options, a 50% limit and an 80% limit.
+Generally, the taxpayer can deduct 50% of their business meal and entertainment expenses, including meals incurred while away from home on business.
+However, if the taxpayer is an employee subject to the DOT hours of service limits, that percentage is increased to 80% for business meals consumed during, or incident to, any period of duty for which those limits are in effect.

-In order to report the Per Diem, you will need to determine if the allowance is greater than or less than the Federal Per Diem rate.
-To find the current Per Diem Rates in the continental United States click here.
-If the total amount paid by the taxpayer is less than the Federal Per Diem Rate, no amount is reported on the tax return.
-If the allowance was more than the federal rate, then the employer will include this amount up to the federal rate in box 12 of Form W2.
-This will be reported as if it is wage income.
+In order to report the per diem, you will need to determine if the allowance is greater than or less than the federal per diem rate.
+The current per diem rates in the continental United States are here at the GSA website.
+If the total amount paid by the taxpayer was less than the federal per diem rate, no amount is reported on the tax return.
+If the allowance was more than the federal rate, then the employer will include this amount up to the federal rate in box 12 of Form W-2.
+This will be reported on the tax return as if it is wage income.

 - Itemized Deductions